maxbruening/talon_german/README.md

 Unfortunately, this makes my talon file a bit uglier to read, since something like "springe rechts" now turns into "(springe | sprenge | spring | sprang | ... ) rechts"

 ### German mode / quick german phrases
-The original setup allowed to dictate a quick german phrase from english mode without necessitating switching to german mode and back by appending your phrase to the `german` you produce to change modes (for example `german Hallo Welt`).
+The original setup introduced a way to dictate a quick german phrase while in english mode without having to switch to german mode and back (like a german `say` command).
+This was originally just an improved version of the `german [mode]` command used to change modes (for example `german Hallo Welt` instead of `german <pause> Hallo Welt english <pause>`).
 Note that the implementation for this is somewhat of hack and behavior might change with updates in talon or the english speech model.

 Since I would sometimes switch into german mode when I did not want to or fail to remain in german mode (resulting in my german text getting interpreted as a bunch of english commands), I set up the quick german phrase and the german mode change to use separate commands (there is also the fact that my german accent made the 'r' in 'german' a bit harder to recognize when quickly chaining):